 #3 – Knee-To-Chest Exercise

-Lie on the back.
+Lie on your back.
 Bring knee to chest.
 We are working on the deep hip flexion.
-The poor hip mobility and movement leads to back pain when squatting.
+Poor hip mobility and movement leads to back pain when squatting.

 #4 – Deep Squat with Weights